Egan-Jones Ratings Company: Services

+Credit ratings

+Private placement credit ratings

 As a credit rating agency, Egan-Jones issues credit ratings for private instruments for a variety of issuers.
 Transactions include asset-based financings, corporate obligations, financial institution financings, funds, infrastructure, middle-market loans, project finance, leases, and real estate.

-Unsolicited Credit Ratings
+Unsolicited credit ratings

 Egan-Jones offers unsolicited ratings on a subscription basis to provide investors periodic updates on public companies’ credit quality.
 Egan-Jones has issued 20,000+ unsolicited credit ratings.

-Other Services

-ESG Scores

-Egan-Jones offers ESG reports for clients to evaluate factors that drive environmental, social, and governance practices.

-Proxy Advisory Services
+Proxy advisory

 Since 2002, Egan-Jones has offered independent proxy advisory services for institutional investors including insurance companies, registered investment advisors, pension funds, Taft-Hartley funds, and family offices.
 The firm covers all client equity holdings, and its recommendations are based on proxy voting guidelines chosen by the client.

-Ratings Scale
+Ratings scale

 According to Egan-Jones' methodology, "ratings are opinions that reflect the creditworthiness of an issuer, a security, or an obligation.
 They are opinions regarding estimated loss based on forward-looking measurements that assess an issuer’s ability and willingness to make payments on outstanding obligations (whether principal, interest, dividend, or distributions) with respect to the terms of an obligation."